ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `double` | 5.0     |

 Description
-:   The distance (meters) ahead of the robot’s position on the route to collision check during.
+:   The distance (meters) ahead of the robot's position on the route to collision check during.

 ### **`check_resolution`**